The Eureka

-The Eureka is a machine for generating Latin verses, created and exhibited in the mid-19th century by the Quaker inventor John Clark of Bridgwater.
+The Eureka, also known as the Latin Verse Machine, is a 19th century invention that mechanically generated Latin hexameter.
+It was built from 1830 to 1845 by a grocer and printing shop worker named John Clark, who then exhibited his invention in the Egyptian Hall in London.
+For an admission price of one shilling, visitors could watch the "small bureau bookcase" produce a new verse of English hexameter in about a minute.
+The Eureka played God Save the King while running, and went silent when the verse was complete.
+Output from the machine included horrida sponsa reis promittunt tempora densa ("horrible brides promise tough times") and sontia tela bonis causabunt agmina crebra ("good weapons will cause frequent raids").

-Clark, a cousin of Cyrus Clark, was born at Greinton in Somerset in 1785 and moved to Bridgwater in 1809.
-There he was first a grocer and later a printer.
-In 1830 he started work on the Eureka and was able to exhibit it in 1845 in the Egyptian Hall in Picadilly.
-Visitors, for the admission price of one shilling, could see a machine that resembled a ‘small bureau bookcase’, with six narrow windows in the front.
-As it prepared each new verse, the machine would play the National Anthem, becoming silent after about a minute, when the verse was complete.
+Verse production

 The verses created by the Eureka were gloomy and oracular hexameters, created to a single format, which allowed for many combinations, all metrically sound and (more or less) meaningful.

-This method of verse creation was certainly not Clark’s invention: already in 1677 a John Peter had published a work, "Artificial Versifying, A New Way to Make Latin Verses".
+This method of verse creation was not Clark’s invention: already in 1677 a John Peter had published a work, "Artificial Versifying, A New Way to Make Latin Verses".
 Clark’s contribution was to fully automate this process.

 The mechanism was a series of six drums turning at different rates within the cabinet.
 The words were not simply printed on the drums, but encoded as rows of stop wires of different lengths, onto which wooden staves would be dropped.
 The staves had any letters that might be needed printed on them in a vertical series, and would fall onto the stop wires with the desired letter opposite the window for the word.